bahorn/skp/README.md

 * `just run-grub-uefi`
 * `just run-grub-bios`

-The default configuration requires one of the following to start the VM:
+(Those default to `./samples/patched-kernel.bzimage` for the kernel)

-* attaching gdb with `gdb -ex "target remote localhost:1234"`
-* connecting to `localhost:55555` with netcat to start the virtual machine.
+The default configuration runs the qemu monitor on port localhost:55555 and a gdbserver on localhost:1234.

-Prefixing the command with `extra_qemu=""`, e.g `just extra_qemu="" run-uefi`
+This can be disabled by refixing the command with `extra_qemu=""`, e.g `just extra_qemu="" run-uefi`.
-will also autostart the kernel (and also allows extra qemu arguments)

 If you:
 * need a rootfs, run `just get-rootfs` to download one from OpenWRT.
-* want to run this under uefi GRUB, run `just get-grub-uefi` to setup Ubuntu's UEFI GRUB (Note that the grub version you install limits which kernels you can boot!)
+* Want to run this under uefi GRUB, run `just get-grub-uefi` to setup Ubuntu's UEFI GRUB (Note that the grub version you install limits which kernels you can boot!)